binh234/AI-ML/000_DiffusionApplications/README.md

 <p align="center">L – "air balloons, balloon festival, dark sky, bright stars, award-winning, 4k.
 Hd" <br />
 R – "Pixar, Disney pictures, air balloons, balloon festival, dark sky, bright stars, award-winning, 4k.
 Hd"</p>

 A use-case of Img2Img is Style Tranfer.
 In Style transfer, we take two images: one for content and one for style reference.
-A new image is generated that is a mixture of both: the first’s content in another’s style.
+A new image is generated that is a mixture of both: the first's content in another's style.

 ![style transfer](images/diffusion-models-style-transfer.jpg)